This content was updated for accuracy and relevance on July 12th, 2022

 These feel-good hormones have been shown to reduce symptoms of:14

+When it comes to finding motivation to workout, a dose of endorphins is the perfect push to get you moving your body.
 If you need a mood boost, a quick sweat session can increase your sense of happiness and wellbeing for the rest of the day.

 #7 Regular Sweat Sessions Can Support Weight Loss